camel-k-integration-workshop/camel-k-integration-workshop.github.io/content/4-chuck-norris/_index.md

 > You should see the jokes appearing in the terminal.

 {{% notice tip %}}
 Groovy is just one of many programming languages, that you can use to write integration files.
-All the supported languages for Camel K integration can be found [here.](https://camel.apache.org/camel-k/1.8.x/languages/languages.html)
+All the supported languages for Camel K integrations can be found [here.](https://camel.apache.org/camel-k/1.8.x/languages/languages.html)
 {{% /notice %}}